 Although gold-seekers first settled here, it was farmers and ranchers who made Salida a lasting community.
 The Arkansas River runs through the historic downtown and is the site of the annual FibArk (First in Boating on the Arkansas) Festival held here each summer.
-Kayaks and rafts are common sights on the river.
-Other water attractions include the local hot springs, which are housed in a public pool.
+Kayaks, tubes and rafts are common sights on the river.
+Other water attractions include the indoor Salida Hot Springs Pool.

 A handful of excellent mountain-bike trails and countless hiking trails cross the region, giving access to four national forests.
 And, naturally, some visitors want to climb some of those 14ers in the Collegiate Peaks north of town.
 In winter, visit the nearby Monarch Mountain ski area for a taste of what those 14ers have to offer.